September Issue 2017

 Kishore is a shepherd for most of the year but a farmer during the monsoon, locally regarded as the ‘fifth’ season.
 He rises at the earliest hint of pink light in the sky and either tends cattle, or cuts weeds off his guar (cluster bean) and millet plantation.
 After darkness falls, the cattle are unleashed into the starry night.
 In the morning, they are rounded up and brought back home, where they spend the day resting in the shade of trees.

-Naseer Kumbhar, a teacher and short story writer based in Mithi, provides some insight.
-While the visitors’ appreciation might be fleeting and leisurely, local villagers have a primal connection with the desert, he told Newsline.
-It is one that runs deep and permeates all aspects of their existence.
+Naseer Kumbhar, a teacher and short story writer based in Mithi, told Newsline that locals have a connection with the desert; it runs deep and permeates all aspects of their existence.
 Their love for dunes is one small example of this.
 “In the evenings, they find comfort in the texture of the cool desert sand against their feet,” says Naseer.
 They build their homes on ridges to get a good view of their crops and wandering cattle.

-Life in Thar is a juxtaposition of two contrasting realities: haunting beauty and terrible want.
+Life in Tharparkar district – with its population of approximately 1.6 million people – is a juxtaposition of two contrasting realities: haunting beauty and terrible want.

 A baby boy weighing 1.6 kilograms lies inside an incubator in Civil Hospital Mithi, resembling a foetus in a womb.
 He has survived nine days, but the doctor doesn’t think he will last for many more.
 In another ward, an older girl, Jamina, has a problem.
 She can’t sleep at night.
 Outside, women with babies in their laps wait for their turn.
 They sit with the flies on the floor of the lobby, or outside the front entrance.